 Danny Ha works with The Jerde Partnership’s design principals to design projects from concept through completion.
 Danny, who was born in Seoul and is fluent in Korean, plays an instrumental role in the firm’s many Korea projects as chief liaison coordinating communications between the Los Angeles-based designers and Korea-based clients, executive architects and other project stakeholders.
 Since joining the firm in 2002, he has worked with prestigious clients, including Seoul Metropolitan Government, Samsung Corporation and Konkuk University, MBC, GS E&C, SK Construction, and Daewoo Motors.
 Danny has worked as senior project designer on several major mixed-use projects throughout Korea that are either in detailed design stages, under construction, or recently completed, including Hab Jung in Seoul, The City 7 Project in Changwon, Star City in Seoul, Daegu Entertainment Project in Daegu, and several others currently in early design phases.

 Jacky Cheng began his career with The Jerde Partnership in June 2001.
-Having contributed his design efforts for years at the Los Angeles Headquarters office, he has attained and cultivated a host of unique professional skills and practice to provide for the firm.
+Having contributed his design efforts for years at the Los Angeles headquarters office, he has attained and cultivated a host of unique professional skills and practice to provide for the firm.
 Through comprehensive stages, types, and magnitudes of projects, he has experienced a diverse range of design, from Japan’s largest privately developed mixed-use project Roppongi Hills, to Hong Kong’s most significant urban redevelopment project Langham Place.
 Education at Columbia University and Illinois Institute of Technology well equipped Jacky with multifarious high-end computer skills, as well as traditional techniques.
 With this unique combination of practical and technical training, along with flexible skills, he is able to provide Jerde and its clients with exceptional expertise.
-Jacky is a US citizen and Hong Kong permanent resident.
-He was relocated to the Hong Kong office as a design manager in July 2004, where he has since been responsible for facilitating design ideas, communication, and management with teams in Los Angeles and local clients.
+During Jacky’s school years, he was honored on the Dean’s List every semester and received various major scholarships and fellowships.
+Jacky was relocated to the Hong Kong office as a design manager in July 2004, where he has since been responsible for facilitating design ideas, communication, and management with teams in Los Angeles and local clients.
+Jacky’s current focus is the development and execution of Asia projects to the best of Jerde’s international standards.